 Hear from some of the top names in the league.
 Join along as these incredible women reveal their own stories their way, with this curated selection of the best women’s basketball books.

+This book is an awesome opportunity to learn from one of the greatest women’s basketball players of all-time.
+Tamika guides readers through her life, beginning as a child with a hearing problem, to becoming a world class athlete and human being.
 “Basketball chose me, an awkward, lanky, introverted tomboy, born with a hearing disability, a speech impediment, and a will to overcome obstacles, dream big and to change the world,” said Tamika Catchings, as she joined Kobe Bryant, Tim Duncan and Kevin Garnett into the Naismith Hall of Fame’s Class of 2020.
+Learn how she led the Indiana Fever to its first championship, the work that went into earning four Olympic gold medals, and much more.

 Any basketball fan will feel encouraged to face their doubts and fears, and reach for their own stars, after this fascinating read.

 This book is a great opportunity to learn from one of the most respected and dominant players in the women’s game.
-Today, Elena Delle Donne has been named the 2015 and 2019 WNBA MVP, earned six WNBA All-Star honors, and was named to the All-WNBA First Team four times.
+Today, Elena Delle Donne has her own signature Nike shoe, been named the 2015 and 2019 WNBA MVP, earned six WNBA All-Star honors, and was named to the All-WNBA First Team four times.
 She is also the first WNBA player to join the 50-40-90 club (a group of elite sharp shooters comprised of only eight other NBA players), an Olympic gold medalist, and the WNBA scoring champion in 2015.

 In My Shot, Elena reveals how she’s overcome the challenges of competitive sports through balancing hard work and the support of a loving family, and by forging her own path.
 During her first year of college, she walked away from a scholarship and chance to play for Geno Aurriema at UConn—the most prestigious women’s college basketball program—so she could stay in her home state of Delaware and be close to her older sister, Lizzie.
-Inside you’ll discover:

 Elena’s story is relatable for any woman who has played sports.
 It is an especially good book for parents who have girls struggling because they are “different”!

 Get motivated to be a better player, worker, colleague, and friend, by Pat’s ideas on what it takes to be a champion.
+In Sum It Up, Pat tells her remarkable story of victory and resilience as well as facing down her greatest challenge: early-onset Alzheimer’s disease.
 Pat Summitt was only 21 when she became head coach of the Tennessee Vols women’s basketball team, where she coached Candace Parker, among many other greats.

 For 38 years, she broke records, winning more games than any NCAA team in basketball history.
 She coached an undefeated season, co-captained the first women’s Olympic team, was inducted into the Basketball Hall of Fame, and was named Sports Illustrated’s Sportswoman of the Year.
 Pat’s life took a shocking turn in 2011, when she was diagnosed with early-onset Alzheimer’s disease.
 Yet despite it all, she led the Vols to win their sixteenth SEC championship in March 2012.
+Also a pioneer to promote women’s basketball in the early days of Title IX, Coach Summitt fought that her players should have the same treatment as their male counterparts.

 “How to sum it up?
 Perhaps with the realization that makes me happiest: my Tennessee legacy is not some flat, dry record on a piece of paper, but a beautiful tree with living branches.” writes Pat Summitt.
 This book is part of a huge legacy that every basketball fan needs to know about.